The 10 Best Online Team Building Games for 2022

 8. Pitch Me

-Another creative challenge.
+Another creative online team building game.
 The event leader assembles a slide deck of interesting items, and workers broken into small groups cycle through the images to give their best sales pitches for the items.
 How would someone sell a carrot peeler, for instance, or a propeller beanie, or a corkscrew?
 Encourage players to use their online tools and technology for research to refine their pitches and have them collaborate on PowerPoint presentations, TikToks or quick video ads to put their best pitches forward.

 9. Can You Hear Me Now?

 A fun twist on Pictionary, this online team building game encourages interdependence and collaboration.
 Team members are split into groups of two.
 One is designated the Describer, the other the Artist.
 In a three-minute round, the Describer is tasked with explaining to the artist how to draw an item (such as a car) using only simple shapes and basic geometry (draw a rectangle with two circles side by side at the bottom, etc.).
 The image is shared via video or email with the other team members, who take turns guessing what the completed image is.
 The Describer gains a point for each correct guess, and each Artist gains a point for their correct guesses as well.
 This is a great online group game for inspiring your team’s inner artists!

 This online team building game gives a playful look into the personal spaces of team members.
 Each member takes a picture of the inside of their refrigerator or a snapshot of their home workspace and posts them in a dedicated group chat.
 The other team members review the images and offer their best guesses at which image belongs to which member.
 A great opportunity for the team to tidy their desks and fridges, if it’s been a while since they’ve done so!